rjspencer/docs/theming.md

 Show the date of various objects

 format
-:	the format of the date according to [this](http://php.net/manual/en/function.date.php) *defaults to n/j/y*
+:	the format of the date according to [PHP date() function](http://php.net/date) *defaults to n/j/y*
-Special Cases
-1. relative : gives a relative date string such as "5 seconds ago"
-2. gmdate : gives a GMT date
+: if set to "relative", returns time ago such as "5 seconds ago" : if set to "gmdate", returns a GMT date in PHP date format 'Y-M-d h:i A' (see using `{EventList}` in the ActivityStream)

 ### AdminListLikeCount
 Shows the amount of likes the collective admins for an account have